PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 20:11:07
+Last updated: 2024-04-02 20:11:41
-Random Quote: Friends are the siblings God never gave us. - Mencius
+Random Quote: Wishing to be friends is quick work, but friendship is a slow ripening fruit. - Aristotle